griga23/shoe-store/lab1.md

 When you define a primary key in Flink SQL, you specify one or more columns in a table that uniquely identify each row.
 This is particularly important in streaming scenarios, where state must be correctly maintained.

 Let's create a new table to deduplicate records from our customers stream.
- * customer_id is defined as the primary key
- * PRIMARY KEY (customer_id) NOT ENFORCED specifies the primary key constraint.
-In Flink SQL, primary keys are currently not enforced by default due to the challenges of ensuring uniqueness across distributed systems.
-The NOT ENFORCED clause reflects this, indicating that while the primary key is used for optimizations and correct processing, it does not guarantee data uniqueness constraints as a traditional database might.
- *
 ```
 CREATE TABLE shoe_customers_keyed(
   customer_id STRING,